Researchers propose AI for detecting fraudulent crowdfunding campaigns

 - Appearance and semantic representation: Using another AI model, the researchers extracted image appearance representations that provided a description of each image, like dominant colors, the textures of the edges of segments, and the presence of certain objects.
 They also used a face detector algorithm to estimate the number of faces present in each image.

 After boiling many thousands of possible features down to 71 textual and 501 visual variables, the researchers used them to train a machine learning model to automatically detect fraudulent campaigns.
-Arriving at this model — an ensemble model — required building sub-models to classify images and text as fraudulent or not fraudulent and combining the results into a single score for each campaign.
+Arriving at this ensemble model required building sub-models to classify images and text as fraudulent or not fraudulent and combining the results into a single score for each campaign.

 The coauthors claim their approach revealed peculiar trends, like the fact that legitimate campaigns are more likely to have images with at least one face compared with fraudulent campaigns.
-On the other hand, fraudulent campaigns are generally more desperate in their appeals, in contrast with legitimate campaign’s descriptiveness and openness about circumstances.
+On the other hand, fraudulent campaigns are generally more desperate in their appeals, in contrast with legitimate campaigns’ descriptiveness and openness about circumstances.

 “In recent years, crowdfunding has emerged as a means of making personal appeals for financial support to members of the public … The community trusts that the individual who requests support, whatever the task, is doing so without malicious intent,” the researchers wrote. ” However, time and again, fraudulent cases come to light, ranging from fake objectives to embezzlement.
 Fraudsters often fly under the radar and defraud people of what adds up to tens of millions, under the guise of crowdfunding support, enabled by small individual donations.
 Detecting and preventing fraud is thus an adversarial problem.
 Inevitably, perpetrators adapt and attempt to bypass whatever system is deployed to prevent their malicious schemes.”

-It’s possible, of course, that the system might be latching onto certain features in making its predictions, exhibiting a sort of bias that’s not obvious at first glance.
-That’s why the coauthors plan to improve it by taking into account sources of labeling bias and to test its robustness against unlabeled medically related campaigns across crowdfunding platforms.
+It’s possible that the system might be latching onto certain features in making its predictions, exhibiting a bias that’s not obvious at first glance.
+That’s why the coauthors plan to improve it by taking into account sources of labeling bias and test its robustness against unlabeled medically related campaigns across crowdfunding platforms.

 “This is a significant step in building a system that is preemptive (e.g., a browser plugin) as opposed to reactive,” they wrote.
 “We believe our method could help build trust in this ecosystem by allowing potential donors to vet campaigns before contributing.”